The Seven Deadly Sins (manga)

 A-1 Pictures adapted the series into a three-season anime television series that ran from October 2014 to June 2018, and one theatrical film: Prisoners of the Sky.
 Studio Deen produced two further seasons that ran from October 2019 to June 2021, and a second theatrical film: Cursed by Light.
-Funimation licensed the home video rights to the first season.
-Finally, Netflix acquired the exclusive English streaming rights to the anime, while releasing the third (two-part) anime film: Grudge of Edinburgh during 20222023.
+Alfred Imageworks and Marvy Jack then produced a two-part film for Netflix: Grudge of Edinburgh, released in 2022 and 2023.
+Funimation licensed the home video rights to the first season, while Netflix acquired the English streaming rights to the anime and films.

-In 2015, The Seven Deadly Sins won the 39th Kodansha Manga Award for the shōnen category.
-As of November 2022, the manga had over 38 million copies in circulation, making it one of the best-selling manga series.
+In 2015, The Seven Deadly Sins won the 39th Kodansha Manga Award in the shōnen category.
+The manga has over 55 million copies in circulation, making it one of the best-selling manga series.
+In 2021, Suzuki began Four Knights of the Apocalypse as a sequel to the series.